OpenExonaut/qbrt/README.md

 qbrt doesn't yet support runtime version management (i.e. being able to specify which version of Gecko to use, and to switch between them).
-At the time you install it, it downloads the latest nightly build of Firefox.
+At the time you install it, it downloads the a particular Gecko runtime for the platform.
 (You can update that nightly build by reinstalling qbrt.)

-The packaging support is primitive. qbrt creates a shell script (batch script on Windows) to launch your app, and it packages your app using a platform-specific format (ZIP on Windows, DMG on Mac).
+The packaging support is primitive. qbrt creates a shell script (batch script on Windows) to launch your app, and it packages your app into a zip file.
 But it doesn't set icons nor most other package meta-data, and it doesn't create auto-installers nor support signing the package.